 Pete D’Alessandro has dedicated the past 30 years working for candidates, causes, and citizens who cannot always stand up and speak out for themselves.
 Whether working for candidates, on issues, or for progressives causes, Pete has not only been a fighter for what he believes in, but he has helped win many of those battles.

 Pete was born and raised in a suburb of Chicago.
-The son of union father and a stay-at-home mother, he and his four siblings were taught the value of hard work and sense of community at a young age.
+The son of a union father and a stay-at-home mother, he and his four siblings were taught the value of hard work and sense of community at a young age.

 After earning his degree from Illinois State University, Pete worked in social service positions with underrepresented communities.
 He volunteered with local campaigns and enjoyed the opportunity to help improve his community and state through the electoral process.